What is an IID (Ignition Interlock Device)

 Modern IIDs look very similar to normal breathalyzers that police use to check the alcohol level of a driver.
 IIDs rely on an ethanol fuel cell sensor, which uses a chemical oxidation reaction (COR) to check alcohol levels.

 Using COR is the most accurate way to check the alcohol level in the human body.
 Infrared technology provides a cheaper alternative but it does not give an accurate reading since it is not chemical-specific.
 The device has its own memory system to keep a log of the driver’s performance.

 Authorities can download the log, usually in 30, 60, or 90-day intervals.
-Periodically, the IID will be calibrated.
+Periodically, the device will need to be calibrated.
 The calibration process uses a pressurized alcohol-gas at a recorded alcohol concentration.
 However, the offender often must pay for the installation, calibration, and maintenance of the device.

 IIDs In the USA and Other Countries

 Many countries currently require the IID by law and more countries adopt this technology every year.
 In the US, most states now permit judges to order the installation of an IID.
 However, this is usually for repeat offenders as a condition of probation.
 In some states, the law requires first offenders to install the device in their vehicle.
 Politicians in Sweden, Japan, Canada, US, among others have suggested we equip all motor vehicles sold with these devices.

 The IID technology has a bright future ahead of it.
 Every year, improvements are made on these devices to provide the best safety needed for the drivers and others.
 Many countries are considering making the IID standard equipment in all vehicles that are purchased in their country.
 If a device can be proven to significantly improve safety on the road then that device will be developed through a standard law.
 In some case, it may even be fully funded by the country that wishes to standardize the technology.